BrianMitchL/brianm.me/src/styleguide.md

 Text is important, there are lots of things you can do with it!

+This paragraph is for testing font features.
+The quick brown fox jumps over the lazy dog.
+0987654321. tt TT Qq.
+Artificial, practical.
+Those words were for testing the ligatures from a 't' or an 'f' to an 'i'.

 ### Markdown

 A paragraph of text with a [link](https://brianm.me)!
 Here's an emoji {% emoji "👍", "thumbs up" %}.
 We can have _italicized text_, **bold text**, <q>quoted text</q>, and ~~striked text~~. **A mix of bold and _italicized text_**